low-ghost/Transitioner/README.md

 ## Using from() and to()
 ### Also an Extreme (bad) Example of Namespacing with Roots

-dot or hash delimited selectors can be the main element, but space descendants must be in $root or $properties-root variables Also note that a root must be passed to from() if used in Transitioner
+Also note that a root must be passed to from() if used in Transitioner

     $root: "body > .block.left #main";